 - Chopped fresh tomatoes and cilantro

 - Preheat oven to 350°.
-Spread 1/2 cup enchilada sauce into a greased 13x9-in. baking dish; top with four tortillas, 1 cup chicken, 1/4 cup onion, 1/4 cup beans, 1/3 cup green chilies and 1 cup cheese.
+Spread 1/2 cup enchilada sauce into a greased 13x9-in. baking dish; top with four tortillas, 1 cup chicken, 1/4 cup onion, 1/4 cup beans, 1/3 cup green chiles and 1 cup cheese.
 Repeat layers.
-Drizzle with 1/2 cup enchilada sauce; top with the remaining tortillas, onion, beans, chilies, sauce and cheese.
+Drizzle with 1/2 cup enchilada sauce; top with the remaining tortillas, onion, beans, chiles, sauce and cheese.

-- Bake, uncovered, 25-30 minutes or until bubbly and cheese is melted.
+- Bake, uncovered, until bubbly and cheese is melted, 25-30 minutes.
 Let stand 10 minutes before serving.

 - Meanwhile, quarter, peel and pit one avocado; place avocado in a food processor.
 Add sour cream, lime juice and salt; process until smooth.
 Peel, pit and cut remaining avocado into small cubes.

 - Top lasagna with tomatoes, cilantro and cubed avocado.
 Serve with avocado sauce.

 Nutrition Facts1 piece with 1 tablespoon sauce (calculated without tomatoes): 407 calories, 18g fat (7g saturated fat), 64mg cholesterol, 857mg sodium, 39g carbohydrate (4g sugars, 8g fiber), 28g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.